enasequence/read_docs/update/assembly.rst

 An unannotated assembly can only be updated with new versions of the same unannotated assembly.
 In order to add annotation to a previously unannotated assembly you need to re-submit the assembly.
 Note this will result in new accession numbers.
-Please contact the helpdesk via datasubs@ebi.ac.uk to request suppression of the existing assembly version.
+Please contact the `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_ to request suppression of the existing assembly version.

 **Some metadata can be updated:**
 However, not all can.
-Please contact datasubs@ebi.ac.uk for queries about this topic.
+Please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_ for queries about this topic.

 **State of publicity will be the same:**
 If the original assembly is already public, then the update will be made public as soon as processing is complete.